Lately I’ve been thinking about the word “practice”.

-I think practice, however strange or banal a particular one may seem on the surface, is one key to being happier and supported enough to make positive change on the planet.
-Although a practice may begin as just some activity we do, if we stay with it, something interesting can happen: the practice starts to teach us about ourselves and the world.
+I think practice, however strange or mundane a particular one may seem on the surface, is one of the keys to mental and emotional health.
+As such, I think our practices can support us to make positive change on the planet.
+I think any practice that we commit to with intelligence and heart will train many of the same skills that get trained in sitting meditation.
+And I think all practices, over time, teach us important things about ourselves and the world.

-The journalist in me has been flabbergasted by the inventiveness and range of people’s practices.
-I’ve begun collecting practice stories firsthand from people I meet.
+The journalist in me has been delighted by the inventiveness and range of people’s practices.
 For example:

 Mary, a writer.
-Mary has a practice of holding eye contact with animals, even – in her words – “a guinea pig I recently taxidermied, who died of natural causes.”
+Mary has a practice of holding eye contact with animals, even – in her words – “a guinea pig I recently taxidermied.”
 She explains: “The act of looking deeply into a face tells my nervous system that I’m not alone.
 In the purest, non-narrative way, it reminds me of the shared experience of being alive.”

-Or myself, a meditation teacher.
-I have many, from my running practice, which helps manage my energy, to various awareness practices, which help manage my sanity.
-Even this sharing of ideas is a practice, part of a deliberate strategy I use to work through creative problems.
+For myself, practice has been an indispensable part of my life.
+From my swimming practice, which helps manage my energy, to various awareness practices, which help manage my sanity.
+Even this writing and sharing is a practice, part of a deliberate strategy I use to work out creative ideas.

 What’s your practice?

-It’s exciting to think of practice this way, as a creative medium we all share, whose ‘works’ we can pass around and try on for ourselves.
-There’s no hierarchy from this perspective: no special artist over here, or enlightened person over there.
+It’s exciting to think of practice this way, as a creative medium every human shares, whose ‘works’ we can (and should) pass around and try on for ourselves.
+There’s no hierarchy from this perspective; no special artist over here, or enlightened person over there.
 We all have something to teach each other about being human.

 Send in a Practice Report

-Sometimes we don’t realize how significant a practice is until we take the time to describe it.
-If you feel like it, submit a short practice report here.
-Reading these helps me understand the range of how people tackle their lives.
-Just a few lines, describing any or all of these:
+Sometimes we don’t realize the significance of our practices until we take time to describe them.
+If you like, submit a short practice report here.
+Reading these helps me understand the different ways people live and commit and develop.
+Just a few lines, describing any or all of: